evz/video-processor/README.md

 minutes has over 100,000 images in it (and that's at a pretty low frame rate).
 In my experience, this can consume around 180GB of disk space.

-The other thing that ends up requiring a lot of disk space is the docker images.
+The other thing that ends up requiring a lot of disk space are the docker images.
 The image that the Dockerfile in this repo builds is over 10GB so when you're messing around with it and building different versions, it can add up.

 Besides space, the disk needs to be relatively fast.
 So, if you're thinking "I've got a big 'ol USB backup drive I can use for this", just be prepared to wait because having fast disk ends up making a real difference.
-Further down when I talk about how to distribute this across several systems, the setup seamlessly uses AWS S3 for a storage backend.
+Further down when I talk about how to distribute this across several systems and the setup seamlessly uses AWS S3 for a storage backend.
 This is _fine_ I guess but, again, using a local, fast disk really makes it better.